hankthebldr/CDR/README.md

 By using this lab, security practitioners can gain practical experience in detecting and responding to threats like containerized cryptominers, vulnerable deployments, and behavioral anomalies (ABIOC) using advanced cloud security tools.

 **Target Audience:** Cloud Security Engineers, SOC Analysts, Security Researchers, and anyone interested in hands-on experience with XSIAM and Prisma Cloud for container security.

 ## Setup & Scope
 the CDR attack simulation is **Cloud Agnostic** demonstration of container and kubernetes security.
-This simulation can be deployed in any derrative of kuberentes including implementations like microk8s, k3s AKS, GKE, EKS, Openshift etc.
+This simulation can be deployed in any derrative of kuberentes including implementations like microk8s, k3s AKS, GKE, EKS, Openshift etc. The current file CDR.yml will execute different simulations automatically.
+THe script is built with the native heurisitic and behavioral detections that we're able to use to generate sensor and analysitcs data.
+Its best practice to run the script for 1hr, and the tear it down.

 ## Features